- What is a recommendation engine?

 - Comparing them with the available item inventory;

 - Presenting the most plausible matches.

-Data Mining algorithms handle the first three phases of the operation.
-Then this raw material is shaped into the user profile which forms the backbone for the recommendations.
+When building a recommendation engine, consider that Data Mining algorithms handle the first three phases of the operation.
+Then this raw material is shaped into the user profile, which forms the backbone for the recommendations.